batman00723/Aman-Times-Newsletter/README.md

    LangGraph agentic workflow that:
    - Scrapes multiple sources async
    - Analyzes & critiques content
-   - Generates HTML newsletter and sends it to your Mail
+   - Generates an HTML newsletter and sends it to your Mail

 ### Architecture